Tammy & Rick in Portugal

 Portuguese is the 4th to 5th most spoken language in the world.
 It is the official language of Portugal, Brazil, Angola, Cabo Verde, Guinea-Bissau, Mozambique, Sao Tome and Principe and East Timor.
 It is used in Macau and Goa, is the base of around twenty Creole languages and an important minority language in Andorra, Luxemburg, Namibia, Switzerland and South Africa, due to the numerous Portuguese communities there.
 It is the most spoken language in the southern hemisphere, the 3rd most spoken language on Facebook and the 4th on X (Twitter).
 It is the official language of 260 million people in 8 countries.
 And it is hard.

 A bit of history: The Portuguese language began in the Western Iberian Peninsula from Latin spoken by Roman soldiers and colonists starting in the 3rd century BC.
+Roman rule lasted for 7 centuries.
 Fast-forward to the 15th century, Portugal became a great naval power.
 Portuguese explorers discovered and conquered new lands, bringing with them the Portuguese language.
 Other European countries, such as England and the Netherlands also explored the world, but it was the Portuguese and Spanish who put in the most effort to explore and exploit faraway lands.

 Bartolomeu Dias (1450 - 1500) was the first European to sail around the Cape of Good Hope in 1488, discovering the gateway between Europe, India and the rest of Asia.